 Since experts in the field cannot distinguish different types of upper lip frenulum, given the lack of knowledge surrounding its function, and the fact that all babies have one, releasing it based on appearance cannot be endorsed at this time.

 Douglas dismisses posterior, buccal and upper lip-ties as a misconception.
 The diagnosis of ties creates pressure to intervene.
 New diagnoses should only be introduced with great caution because they are known to risk a cascade of overtreatment (Morgan, Brownless, Leppin, Kressin, Dhruva, Levin, et al., 2015; Saini, Brownlee, Elshaug, & Glasziou, 2017).

 Families are warned about various developmental risks of not proceeding with surgery, for instance, that without an operation the child may suffer feeding, speech, breathing, dental, postural and other problems, which frightens parents into compliance, though there is no evidence to support these claims.
 Because of the powerful impact of expectation, the chances of reported positive outcomes following laser surgery are increased (Brody & Miller, 2011).
-If you pay a large sum of money, then you are not as likely to admit (even to yourself) that you have been suckered.
+If you pay a large sum of money, or have an emotional investment, then you are not likely to admit (even to yourself) that you have been suckered.